 Now that the shopping analogy is firmly in place, picture a water molecule – an oxygen atom with a hydrogen atom in each hand (H2O).
 When the water molecule gets oxidized, it loses one of its hydrogen atoms, and just has a dangling free bond (this molecule is now called the hydroxyl radical), which grabs anything and everything it can, including intracellular proteins and DNA.
 Once it starts grabbing with its dangling bond, all hell breaks loose inside the cell.
-It grabs on to proteins, like collagen, causing them to uncoil and become damaged, resulting in cell injury and cell death, ultimately translating to saggy, more wrinkled skin.
+It grabs on to proteins, like collagen, causing them to uncoil and become damaged, resulting in cell injury and cell death, ultimately translating to saggy, looser skin.
 Free radicals also cause trouble in DNA by bonding with the DNA structure and causing mutations, which can ultimately do horrible things, like cause cancer.
 This same type of free radical damage may be involved in the development of dementia, heart disease, stroke, diabetes, and atherosclerosis – to name a few.

 Now, before you hate all radicals, let me say that A FEW of them are necessary.
 Their presence inside a cell can indicate that the cell is damaged and ready to be disposed of by the larger cells (macrophages – imagine little Pac-Man critters) responsible for cleaning up debris.
 Cells with unwanted bacteria often have radicals, which signal to the extracellular environment that they need help.
 But, when too many free radicals show up, it’s impossible to keep track of the helpful, signaling molecules versus the destructive, mutation-causing ones, and the clean-up cells just get overwhelmed and confused, and then it’s the Nordstrom scene all over again.